vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 An aggregation is differentially private when someone cannot infer whether a particular individual was used in the computation.
 A way to make a result more differentially private is to replace a selection of inputs with random noise.
-A single individual will then always be able to deny that their data has contributed to the final result.
+Given the dataset is large enough, and the noise is distributed appropriately for the data, this will approximately retain the same statistical properties as the original dataset.
+Because of this noise, a single individual will then always be able to deny that their data has contributed to the final result.
 An individual has _plausible deniability_ with regards to whether it was part of the dataset.